Syntax3rror404/k8s-wait-for/README.md

 See help command for more information:
 ```
 waitfor.exe -h
-This tool waits for kubernetes pods or jobs to be ready
+This tool waits for kubernetes pods or jobs and SQL databases to be ready

 a common usecase is to use it as init container to wait for other pods to be ready before starting the main application.
 For example waiting for a database to be ready before starting the app to prevent errors.